 Isaiah, in speaking the words of the Lord, said: For I raise up against them, saith the Lord of hosts, and cut off from Babylon the name, and remnant and son (or offspring), and nephew (or prosperity), saith the Lord (Isaiah 14:22).
 Come down, and sit in the dust, O virgin, daughter of Babylon, sit on the ground: there is no throne; O daughter of the Chaldeans: for you shall no more be called tender and delicate (or pampered) (Isaiah 47:1).

 A Bible commentary noted: Isaiah now pictures Babylon as a deposed queen who can do no more than sit in the dust.
 She is no longer the mistress of kingdoms.
-This same imagery is found in the Book of Revelation; concerning the mystical Babylon.
+This same imagery is found in the New Testament concerning mystical Babylon.

 The first reference to mystical Babylon is found in the Book of Revelation: And there followed another angel, saying, Babylon is fallen, is fallen, that great city, because she made all nations drink of the wine of the wrath of her fornication (Revelation 14:8).